1312359/rails-facebook-connect/README.md

 </nav>
 ```

-Even some css rules to make your navbar looks nice
+Even some css rules to make your navbar look nice

 ```css
 .navbar {